01100100/blog/content/posts/sotm.md

 TODO: talk about going over the Oder River and noticing the difference in surface quality.

+TODO: talk about how great the Schengen agreement is.

 TODO: talk about the lake.

+TODO: talk about the puncture after hitting a pothole and fixing it.

 TODO: talk about how clean Poland is and how there was no trash anywhere.